Everyone talks about Innovation, but we want to talk about IMPACT

 We map the maturity vs the meso-economic vectors to create a commercialisation journey map which can be used to assess the progress of any innovation towards impact.

-This approach enables us to explore potential commercial strategies in a way not possible using other approaches, but a lot more remains to be done- which is why we have launched The Commercialisation Manifesto.
+This approach enables us to explore potential commercial strategies in a way not possible using other approaches, but a lot more remains to be done - join the debate in The Commercialisation Community.

 Everett Rogers was the first person to explain how growth depends on the diffusion of innovation in the 1960’s; his work also underpins the ‘S’ curve, popular in entrepreneurship courses